martewegger/fys4150/project3/README.md

 ### Instructions for running the code in project 3

 We have created 2 blocks of code.
-One for solving a 2body problem in a solar reference point, and one to solve an N-body system in either a CM-system or a if tweaked correctly, even a solar reference system.
+One for solving a 2body problem in a solar reference point, and one to solve an N-body system in either a CM-system or if tweaked correctly, even a solar reference system.

 The directory called «2Body» contains code for solving the 2-body problem for the Sun-Earth system.
 The python file «analysis.py» uses the c++ class as a solver and performs various analysis'.
 You can reproduce the results described in the report for the 2body system by running the analysis.py file.
 The c++ class will first be compiled, and the functions performing the various analysis´ will be run in turn.